 How are users engaging with your site?
 What pages do they start on, and where do they go from there?
 What are the exit pages?

 Understanding how users move through your site is critical to understanding their user journey, and it’s often useful for product analytics, too.

 To get the most out of this metric, it’s useful to have website analytics tools that offer an intuitive, visual illustration of a user’s movement through the site.

-A variety of website metrics could fall under performance, but the most important from a web analytics perspective are metrics like page load speed and Google’s Core Web Vitals metrics (LCP, FID, and CLS).
+Any website metric could fall under performance, but the most important from a web analytics perspective are metrics like page speed (through a tool like PageSpeed Insights) and Google’s Core Web Vitals metrics (LCP, FID, and CLS).

 For example, one cause of a high bounce rate is poor performance.
 If a page doesn’t load quickly, many users will leave, inflating the bounce rate.
 If you’re not tracking performance as one of your web metrics, you might not identify the true cause of the high bounce rate.

 Understanding the marketing funnel, and where users might be falling out of it, is critical for effective, efficient marketing.
 Funnel analysis metrics allow you to track this directly.

 Note that not all analytics tools are equal when it comes to funnel analysis.
 Choosing a tool such as Woopra that provides intuitive, visual reports can make this analysis easier.